AbrSergey/fuzzy-matching/README.md

 # Fuzzy Matching Coding Challenge

-This is a fuzzy matching coding challenge :).
+Welcome to the Fuzzy Matching Coding Challenge!
+This application demonstrates the implementation of fuzzy matching for filtering items by their names.

 **Description:**

-- this application show list of items with names.

-- user can use `input` field for filtering items.

-- this application can return meaningful results to the user even when there are typos in the search query (e.g. “gruop” instead of “group”).
+This application showcases a list of items and provides a search input field for filtering these items.
+It is designed to return meaningful results to the user even in cases of typos in the search query (e.g., “gruop” instead of “group”).

-- this task took about two hours of work
+**Features:**

+- Display a list of items with their names

+- Provide an input field for filtering items

+- Implement fuzzy matching to handle typos in the search query.

 **Stack:** React, Node.js, TypeScript.